sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/get-started/building-howto.md

 }
 EOF

-# Edit the edge-image.json file and add the packagelist
+# Edit the edge-image.json file to add custom packagelist and default login account for testing.
 ...
 "PackageLists": [
   "packagelists/core-packages-image-systemd-boot.json",